default-myfault/quiz-match-solver/README.md

 ```
 2. Navigate to the page with the "Start game" button.
 3. Copy the entire script provided into the console and hit enter.
-4. If the script glitches out adjust the `between_clicks` constant to be higher.
+4. If the script glitches out increase the `between_clicks` constant.